One Small Case for Believing in God

 He came to see me for a personal problem that was causing him a lot of pain.
 I wanted to give him some self-hypnosis home work to do between sessions, as support, until we had resolved all his issues - which would take about 5 sessions.

 The self-hypnosis method that I teach is Cal Banyan's 7th Path®.
 It is a body, mind, spirit approach to self-hypnosis.
 When clients practice it they say special affirmations to themselves called recognitions.
 Each of the recognitions has a place for the client to put their name for their higher power.
-Most people use "God", "Spirit", or even “Love" because the name can be anything that is larger than them and uplifts them, the larger and the more uplifting the better.
-After I explained this to my client he teasingly asked me, "How 'bout if I use "the NFL?".
+Most people use "God", "Spirit", or even “Love" because the name can be anything that is larger than you and uplifts you, the larger and the more uplifting the better.
+After I explained this to my client, he teasingly asked me, "How 'bout if I use "the NFL?".

 Sometimes my clients really make me laugh.